Nikitosh/SPbAU-Generation-Z-Team-Reference/README.md

-# SPbAU-Generation-Z-Team-Reference
+# SPbAU / SPbHSE Team Reference
-SPbAU Team Reference for ACM ICPC Finals 2016
+* Used to be SPbAU "Generation-Z" Team Reference for ACM ICPC Finals 2016
+* Now SPbHSE "Last Hope" Team Reference for ICPC Finals 2020